skip to Main Content

 Types of Committeeship and Their Appointment in British Columbia

-There are two types of committee which can be appointed by a court in BC: the committee of estate, and the committee of person.
+A court in BC can appoint two types of committees: the committee of estate, and the committee of person.
 Both play important roles in the lives of testators who are losing or have lost their testamentary capacity due to illness.
 A committee of estate is responsible for making decisions on behalf of the testator relating to their estate, largely concerning financial and legal issues.
 The committee of person is responsible for decisions regarding personal, medical and end of life care for the testator.
-The rights and responsibilities of a committee are largely similar to those of an appointed power of attorney, though a power of attorney must be appointed by the individual before they lose capacity.
-A committee can be appointed by the courts at any point when an interested party, like a loved one, demonstrates the testator is incapable per the Adult Guardianship Act (1996).
-This is an important distinction because, while power of attorney is an important estate planning tool, it is not effective if the testator is already incapacitated at the time it is executed.
-Because the status of the testator at the time the power of attorney was executed can be a contentious issue and give rise to estate disputes, it is important to ensure that a power of attorney is drafted and executed early in the estate planning process.
-This ensures there is no dispute concerning its validity after the death of the testator.
+A committee has rights and responsibilities largely similar to those of a power of attorney.
+However, the individual must appoint the power of attorney before they lose capacity.

 In order to prove the testator is incapable under the Adult Guardianship Act and petition the court for the appointment of a committee, an interested party must provide adequate medical evidence.
 They must also provide sworn affidavits from at least two doctors confirming the incapacity of the individual.
 The courts can appoint a family member or loved one, a professional, or the Public Guardian and Trustee of British Columbia to the role.